This is the famous Bangkok, the main gateway to the Orient and its greatest city.

 Siam Square is surrounded by the city's main shopping malls: the oldest one is Siam Center, called "A Center of Fun" and its next-door twin Siam Discovery on one side, and luxuries Siam Paragon on the other.
 By the bye, Siam Paragon stands on the former location of the Siam Intercontinental Hotel.

 These three Malls are on the Rama I Road, a continuation of Sukhumvit Road.
-Just around the corner on Ratchadamri Road is the largest of them all an upscale shopping complex CentralWorld, formerly called World Trade Center.
-It has been brutally vandalized and severely damaged by the fire during the Red Riots in May 2010.
+Just around the corner on Ratchadamri Road is the largest of them all an upscale shopping complex CentralWorld, formerly called the World Trade Center.
+It was brutally vandalized and severely damaged by the fire during the Red Riots in May 2010.

-Close by just across from the Siam Square, on the Phaya Thai Road stands one of Bangkok's oldest and most popular shopping centers called Mahboonkrong, MBK for short, with easy access to the BTS Skytrain National Stadium station.
-It houses the middle-class Tokyu department store and also the 4-star Pathumwan Princess Hotel for the die-hard power shoppers.
+Close by just across from Siam Square, on the Phaya Thai Road stands one of Bangkok's oldest and most popular shopping centers called Mahboonkrong (MBK for short) with easy access to the BTS Skytrain National Stadium station.
+MBK building houses the middle-class Tokyu department store and also the 4-star Pathumwan Princess Hotel for the die-hard power shoppers.

-Another shopping mall worthy of noting is Pantip Plaza - heaven for computer enthusiasts located on the New Petchburi Road just across Amari Watergate Hotel.
-Absolutely everything computer-related can be found there.
-(Note: the Mall has been renovated and as a result, there are fewer shops now and the assortment of products and services is decreased drastically.)
-More info on sights in Bangkok will be coming soon in the Attractions to See title.
+Another shopping mall worthy of noting is Pantip Plaza – heaven for computer enthusiasts located on the New Petchburi Road just across Amari Watergate Hotel.
+Everything computer-related can be found there.
+(Note: Not long ago, the mall has been renovated and as a result, there are fewer shops now and the assortment of products and services has decreased drastically.)

 25 Amazing Things To Do in Bangkok Thailand (12:40 minutes movie clip)